lmorchard/blog.decafbad.com/_posts/2005-10-06-threshold-the-sci-fi-with-5-blades.markdown

 ---
 I'm starting to get into [CBS' Threshold][th] tonight, having gotten 4 episodes of it.
 Seems like network TV goes through sci-fi cycles, and this must be the latest.
 This particular show looks like it might shape up to be combination sci-fi slasher and forensic drama.
 But, still, [I find myself comparing it to a podcast][ss].

 Also, what's up with "triple-helix DNA"?
-Is this a concept that's popped up somewhereâ€”other than [being an early guess at our own DNA's structure][dna]â€”like, on UFO conspiracy boards and whatnot?
+Is this a concept that's popped up somewhere—other than [being an early guess at our own DNA's structure][dna]—like, on UFO conspiracy boards and whatnot?
 Or is it just double-helix-plus-one so as to be extra spooky alien?  ([Kinda like a 5-bladed razor][razor]?)

 Double helix DNA, I *think* I understand:  It's very convenient in copying.
 Unzip it, dunk it in a soup of free-floating spare parts, agitate, and you end up with two self-assembled copies.
 But how the hell would a triple-helix work?